Basf (ETR:BAS) Given a €51.00 Price Target at UBS Group

-UBS Group set a €51.00 ($60.00) price target on Basf (ETR:BAS) in a research report released on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the basic materials company’s stock.
+Basf (ETR:BAS) has been given a €51.00 ($60.00) price objective by equities researchers at UBS Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the basic materials company’s stock.
+UBS Group’s target price points to a potential downside of 1.35% from the stock’s current price.

 BASF SE operates as a chemical company worldwide.
 It operates through six segments: Chemicals, Materials, Industrial Solutions, Surface Technologies, Nutrition & Care, and Agricultural Solutions.
 The Chemicals segment provides petrochemicals and intermediates.
 The Materials segment offers advanced materials and their precursors for applications and systems, such as isocyanates and polyamides, as well as inorganic basic products and specialties for plastic and plastic processing industries.